^

 • high blood sugar;

-• increased urine (polyuria);
+• increased urine production (polyuria);

-• reduction of strength of bones (osteoporosis);
+• decreased bone strength (osteoporosis);

-• atrophy of muscle fibers and muscle weakness;
+• muscle fiber atrophy and muscle weakness;

 • thinning and hyperpigmentation of the skin;

-• epithelial hemorrhage (ecchymosis);
+• epithelial hemorrhages (ecchymosis);

 • mental disorders (depression, anxiety, apathy, emotional instability, irritability).